-Chirashi bowls can be traced back to Tokyo (formerly Edo) during the Meiji Period, (1868-1912) where the city’s proximity to Tokyo Bay resulted in widespread availability to fresh fish and seafood.
-Today, the dish is most typically served with salmon, tuna, prawns, tamago (sweet egg omelette) and is garnished with nori (seaweed) and ginger slices.
+The dish can be traced back to Tokyo (formerly Edo) during the Meiji Period, (1868-1912) where the city’s proximity to Tokyo Bay resulted in widespread availability to fresh fish and seafood.
+Today, chirashi bowls in Singapore are most typically served with salmon, tuna, prawns, tamago (sweet egg omelette) and is garnished with nori (seaweed) and ginger slices.

 Sushi Mitsuya is helmed by Ryosuke Harada, who was previously Sous Chef at the Mandarin Oriental Tokyo’s Sushi Sora.
 An elegant hinoki wood (Japanese cypress) counter spans the length of the restaurant, where diners can tuck into the Bara Chirashi set (S$50).
 It’s served with scallop, anago (sea eel), and akami (lean tuna), and you can opt for an additional serving of Hokkai uni ($30) to add a briny richness to the dish.